“John Bonham is the greatest rock drummer of all time. Bonham played directly from the heart.” – Dave Grohl

-Taken from 1976’s Presence, 1976 it’s a big hitter but from later in the band’s growing career, it’s a clear indication that Bonham’s talents were far from on the wane in the later years of his life.
+Taken from 1976’s Presence, 1976 it’s a big hitter, but from later in the band’s growing career, it’s a clear indication that Bonham’s talents were far from on the wane in the later years of his tragically short life.
 The drummer still possessed all the rhythm and technique which had seen him grow in majesty as one of the world’s best.

 “I love the way he lays the snare in there.
 It’s a straight backbeat throughout the song until he pulls off a signature kick-drum triplet. he’s signing the cheque right there: ‘Love, John Bonham’.”

 ‘When The Levee Breaks’

 By 1971 the act of English rock bands taking on old blues cuts was becoming an overdone thing.
 The Beatles and The Rolling Stones had already strangled much of the Delta blues for their finest tunes.

 Yet, Page, Jones, Plant, and Bonham took on ‘When The Levee Breaks’ with a renewed vigour.

 Recorded in a stairwell to gather that muffled an echoing drum sound, Bonham is powerful and commanding on every beat.
 So much so that Page and co. built the song around it.
 “That is a straight groove,” Grohl confirms, “It’s incredible to have a rock drummer that powerful, that crazy, that bad-ass, but with a groove so smooth.
 It’s so purely human, so fuckin’ smooth, man!
 It’s pure chocolate fuckin’ sex.”